 Columbia University in New York, NY

 Columbia University offers a three-year J.D./MBA degree.
 Within the LL.M. program at Columbia Law, students can tailor their studies based on their academic interests and professional goals.
 Those who are interested in corporate law can take relevant course sub-fields such as corporate securities law and transactions, commercial law and transactions, and taxation.
 They may also participate in deals workshops, which train students to successfully negotiate business deals.
-Columbia was ranked tied at #4 among all law schools for 2017 by U.S. News and World Report.
+Columbia was ranked tied at #3 among all national universities for 2020 by U.S. News and World Report.

 Top Corporate Law Schools